-Explore the library's digital collections including ebooks, ejournals and industry databases, and which are best suited to help you with your studies and research.
+Explore the library's digital collections including ebooks, ejournals, and industry databases, and which are best suited to help you with your studies and research.

 Referencing and bibliographies

 This session will guide students through what referencing is and why it matters in college work.
 It will cover what plagiarism is and how to students can avoid it.
 Students will also gain an understanding of how to gather the necessary information for writing a bibliography.
-We will explore how to use our e-resource, Cite Them Write, to make referencing easier, and how to use free resource Zotero to record sources.
+We will explore how to use our e-resource, Cite Them Right, to make referencing easier, and how to use free resource Zotero to record sources.

 A workshop tailored to your subject area.
-We will look at how to search effectively, how to assess search results to ensure they are reliable and provide an overview of the key library resources in a chosen subject area.
+We will look at how to search effectively, how to assess search results to ensure they are reliable, and provide an overview of the key library resources in a chosen subject area.
 The session will also promote good record keeping during research.

-MOT your college work
+Power-up your college work

 A follow-up session after a referencing or research session.
 The session will answer student questions and tackle any sticking points students may have found since attending a library-led session.
 Ideal refresher for later in the academic year or when changing block.